popoyuyu/capstone/README.md

 * 9:30: research on potentialy using firebase for backend
 * 10:20: continued research on firebase
 * 11:20: research how to use react front end with c# backend
+* 1:40: continued research on using react front end with c# backened